onwidget/awesome-qwik/README.md

 ## About

 **Qwik** is a new kind of web framework that can deliver instantly load web applications at any size or complexity.
-Your sites and apps can boot with about *1kb* of JS (regardless of application complexity), and achieve consistent performance at scale.
+Your sites and apps can boot with about 1kb of JS (regardless of application complexity), and achieve consistent performance at scale.

 ## Getting Started

-- [Official Documentation](https://qwik.builder.io/docs/) - Framework reimagined for the edge!
+- [Official Documentation](https://qwik.builder.io/docs/) - Framework reimagined for the edge!.
 - [Official Repository](https://github.com/BuilderIO/qwik) - The HTML-first framework.
-Instant apps of any size with ~ 1kb JS
+Instant apps of any size with ~ 1kb JS.

 ## Community